 If you are comfortable troubleshooting on your own, we suggest checking your air vents for blockages and checking the air filters to see if any of them need to be replaced.
 We also suggest checking for leaves and debris around your outside unit.
 Once your unit has been thawed out, and you have checked for causes of a frozen AC, we suggest running the AC unit again and checking for signs of a freezing AC.

 As always, when in doubt, call in the pros!
 There is no need to spend any time worrying about what you should do when HVAC problems arise.
 Our professional HVAC technicians at Titan Air Solutions are available to you 24 hours a day and 7 days a week.
 If there are ever any HVAC worries, we are one phone call away.
-Visit us at our website here or give us a call at 817-396-7314.
+Visit us at our website here or give us a call today.